-The Management of Houses in Multiple Occupation (England) Regulations 2006 and the Management of Houses in Multiple Occupation (Wales) Regulations 2006 require that every electrical installation in an HMO is inspected and tested at least every five years by a suitably qualified person, who should provide a certificate giving the results of the inspection.
+The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 require that every electrical installation in a House in Multiple Occupation (HMO) is inspected and tested at least every five years by a suitably qualified person, who should provide a certificate giving the results of the inspection.
 If your local housing authority asks in writing for this certificate (Electrical Installation Condition report - previously Periodic Inspection Report), you must supply it within seven days of receiving the request.
+Landlords in Wales are also required to carry out five yearly checks on the installations in HMOs, under the Management of Houses in Multiple Occupation (Wales) Regulations 2006.